 Download your free sales invoice templates here

-If you only have a small number of clients or prefer a more manual approach to customer database management, you can use a spreadsheet tool like Google Sheets.
+If you only have a small number of clients or prefer a more manual approach to database management, use a spreadsheet tool like Google Sheets.

-The cloud-based platform is suitable for storing and managing customer data, tracking interactions and organizing business information.
+The cloud-based platform stores and manages interactions while organizing business information.

 Let’s say you run a startup marketing agency.
-You could manually enter customer data into Google Sheets or import it from other files.
+You could manually enter client data into Google Sheets or import it from other files:

 Google Sheets’ key features allow you to: